EricHasegawa/capital_one_analyzer/README.md

 1. What is included:
     - The actual program is in analyzer.py, it contains two functions:
-        i. analyze: actual program
+        i. analyze: actual program.
         ii. get_identifiers: helper function to decide what characters are used to identify comments
-    - 8 test cases for basic popular programming languages that are supported by default; although any language can be used as long as the comment identifiers are passed in by the user
+    - 8 test cases for basic popular programming languages that are supported by default; although any language can be used as long as the comment identifiers are passed in by the user.
+    - A test_results.txt file containing the printed output of running the tests that I wrote.
     - This readme

 2. How to use: